-- how various systems in your vehicle were operating; - whether or not the driver and passenger seatbelts were buckled; - how far (if at all) the driver was depressing the accelerator and/or the brake pedal;

-- how fast the vehicle was traveling; - where the driver was positioning the steering wheel; and - longitude and latitude of vehicle at last location, using GPS technology and advanced vehicle sensors.
+- how various systems in your vehicle were operating; - whether or not the driver and passenger seatbelts were buckled; - how far (if at all) the driver was depressing the accelerator and/or the brake pedal; - how fast the vehicle was traveling; and - where the driver was positioning the steering wheel.

 To access this information, special equipment must be directly connected to the recording modules.
 Ford Motor Company and Ford of Canada do not access event data recorder information without obtaining consent, unless pursuant to court order or where required by law enforcement, other government authorities or other third parties acting with lawful authority.
 Other parties may seek to access the information independently of Ford Motor Company and Ford of Canada.
-To the extent that any law pertaining to Event Data Recording applies to SYNC® or its features, please note the following: Once 911 Assist (if equipped) is enabled (set ON), 911 Assist may, through any paired and connected cell phone, disclose to emergency services that the vehicle has been in a crash involving the deployment of an airbag or, in certain vehicles, the activation of the fuel pump shut-off.
+Please note that once 911 Assist (if equipped) is enabled (set ON), 911 Assist may, through any paired and connected cell phone, disclose to emergency services that the vehicle has been in a crash involving the deployment of an airbag or, in certain vehicles, the activation of the fuel pump shut-off.
 Certain versions or updates to 911 Assist may also be capable of electronically or verbally disclosing to 911 operators the vehicle location, and/or other details about the vehicle or crash to assist 911 operators to provide the most appropriate emergency services.
 If you do not want to disclose this information, do not activate the feature.
-See your SYNC® supplement for more information.
-Additionally, when you connect to Traffic, Directions and Information (if equipped, U.S. only), the service uses GPS technology and advanced vehicle sensors to collect the vehicle's current location, travel direction, and speed ("vehicle travel information") only to help provide you with the directions, traffic reports, or business searches you request.
-If you do not want Ford or its vendors to receive this information, do not activate the service.
-Ford Motor Company and the vendors it uses to provide you with this information do not store your vehicle travel information.
-For more information, see Traffic, Directions and Information, Terms and Conditions.
 See your SYNC® supplement for more information.